Hello, and welcome to my website!

 Python Eigensoft Plotly Pandas Scikit-Learn GitHub Actions

-Simulating sequence evolution plays an important role in the development and evaluation of phylogenetic inference tools.
-Naturally, the simulated data needs to be as realistic as possible to be indicative of the performance of the developed tools on empirical data.
-Over the years, numerous phylogenetic sequence simulators, employing various models of evolution, have been published with the goal to simulate such empirical-like data.
-In this study, we simulated DNA and protein Multiple Sequence Alignments (MSAs) under increasingly complex models of evolution with and without insertion/deletion (indel) events using a state-of-the-art sequence simulator.
-We assessed their realism by quantifying how well supervised learning methods are able to predict whether a given MSA is simulated or empirical.
+Simulating multiple sequence alignments (MSAs) using probabilistic models of sequence evolution plays an important role in the evaluation of phylogenetic inference tools and is crucial to the development of novel learning-based approaches for phylogenetic reconstruction, for instance, neural networks.
+These models and the resulting simulated data need to be as realistic as possible to be indicative of the performance of the developed tools on empirical data and to ensure that neural networks trained on simulations perform well on empirical data.
+Over the years, numerous models of evolution have been published with the goal to represent as faithfully as possible the sequence evolution process and thus simulate empirical-like data.
+In this study, we simulated DNA and protein MSAs under increasingly complex models of evolution with and without insertion/deletion (indel) events using a state-of-the-art sequence simulator.
+We assessed their realism by quantifying how accurately supervised learning methods are able to predict whether a given MSA is simulated or empirical.

 Our results show that we can distinguish between empirical and simulated MSAs with high accuracy using two distinct and independently developed classification approaches across all tested models of sequence evolution.
-Our findings suggest that the current state-of-the-art models fail to accurately replicate the process of evolution.
+Our findings suggest that the current state-of-the-art models fail to accurately replicate several aspects of empirical MSAs, including site-wise rates as well as amino acid and nucleotide composition.

 This work is a joint work with my colleagues at HITS and a team of researchers in Lyon.
 Johanna Trost, Dimitri Höhler, and I contributed all equally to this work.

-The peer-reviewed publication is available in Molecular Biology and Evolution.
+The peer-reviewed publication is available at Molecular Biology and Evolution.

 Python Pandas Scikit-Learn LightGBM TreeLite Snakemake RAxML-NG GitHub Actions

-Phylogenetic analyses under the Maximum Likelihood model are time and resource intensive.
+Phylogenetic analyses under the Maximum-Likelihood (ML) model are time and resource intensive.
 To adequately capture the vastness of tree space, one needs to infer multiple independent trees.
 On some datasets, multiple tree inferences converge to similar tree topologies, on others to multiple, topologically highly distinct yet statistically indistinguishable topologies.
 At present, no method exists to quantify and predict this behavior.
 We introduce a method to quantify the degree of difficulty for analyzing a dataset and present Pythia, a Random Forest Regressor that accurately predicts this difficulty.
-Pythia predicts the degree of difficulty of analyzing a dataset prior to initiating Maximum Likelihood based tree inferences.
-The prediction and computation of all required attributes is substantially faster than a single Maximum Likelihood tree inference.
-Pythia can be used to increase user awareness with respect to the amount of signal and uncertainty to be expected in phylogenetic analyses, and hence inform an appropriate (post-)analysis setup.
+Pythia predicts the degree of difficulty of analyzing a dataset prior to initiating ML-based tree inferences.
+Pythia can be used to increase user awareness with respect to the amount of signal and uncertainty to be expected in phylogenetic analyzes, and hence inform an appropriate (post-)analysis setup.
 Further, it can be used to select appropriate search algorithms for easy-, intermediate-, and hard-to-analyze datasets.

-In the current version of Pythia we replaced the Random Forest Regressor with boosted trees implemented in LightGBM.
+In the current version of Pythia we replaced the Random Forest Regressor with boosted trees implemented in LightGBM and retrained the predictor on approximately 10k MSAs, including DNA, AA, and morphological datasets.

 I performed large scale numerical analysis of the influence of threshold parameters on the runtime and results of Maximum Likelihood phylogenetic inferences.